 In fairness to my clients, I operate on a first-come-first-served basis.
 If you provide a signed agreement and retainer payment, that makes us official.

-Depending on the number of guests and the amount of activity taking place, I typically deliver an average of 50-100 corrected photos per hour of wedding coverage.
-Items that may impact the number of photos include number of guests, traditions, type of venue (simple or elaborate), cultural traditions, wedding details, and/or a second photographer.
+Depending on the number of guests and the amount of activity taking place, I typically deliver an average of 50-100 photos per hour of wedding coverage.
+Items that may impact the number of photos include the number of guests, traditions, type of venue (simple or elaborate), cultural traditions, wedding details, and/or a second photographer.

 All wedding packages now include the option for a duplicate set of black and white images.
 These are available upon request and free of charge.
 If you’re not interested in a full set, you can leave it to the artist’s discretion and I will provide a handful of key images that translate well in a black and white process.

 A sneak peek includes selected photos (up to 50) from your wedding day that will be included in a blog post.
-The wedding couple always receives the notification about their blog post write up first and their sneak peek online gallery.
-Following the viewing of photos, the sneak peek images will be posted in a gallery on Facebook and a carousel post on Instagram for family and social sharing.
+The wedding couple always receives the notification about their blogpost write-up first and their sneak-peek online gallery.
+Following the viewing of photos, the sneak peek images will be posted in a gallery on Facebook and a carousel post on Instagram for family and social sharing, if desired.
 Note that sneak peeks are OPTIONAL.
 You can also elect to wait until your entire gallery is complete and see everything at once.
-It’s similar to watching a couple episodes of your favorite Netflix show, or binge-watching everything at once.
+It’s similar to watching a couple of episodes of your favorite Netflix show, or binge-watching everything at once.
 You choose!

 “Yes, please share your photos!
 Photo sharing on social sites is easiest through your personal online gallery.
 Simply find the photo you want to share, click on the arrow and share to Facebook, Twitter, or Pinterest.